ajwills72/ajwills72.github.io/_publications/dome-wills-2023-ibre.md

 DOI: NA
 ---

 Dome, L. & Wills, A.J.
 (2025).
 Better generalization through distraction?
-Concurrent load reduces the size of the inverse base-rate effect. _Psychonomic Bulletin and Review_, published online.
+Concurrent load reduces the size of the inverse base-rate effect. _Psychonomic Bulletin and Review, 32_, 1776-1784.